LeoTuet/bs-docker-maria-db/README.md

 docker-compose exec mariadb sh // to start docker in sh

-mysql -u admin -p //Log in as admin
+mysql -u root -p //Log in as admin